Dr Anthony Fauci advises Australia to make jab rollout top priority

 Although Australia is largely virus free, an efficient rollout is increasingly important as new virus variants emerge.

-“As long as there’s the dynamic of virus replication somewhere, there will always be the threat of the emergence of variants, which could then come back,” he said.
+“As long as there’s the dynamic of virus replication somewhere, there will always be the threat of the emergence of variants, which could then come back,” Dr Fauci said.

 Helping developing nations vaccinate their citizens is key to managing that threat too, he said.